I-3-2-25.Allegations of Unfairness, Prejudice, Partiality, Bias, Misconduct, or Discrimination by Administrative Law Judges

 For interim actions, the following language applies:

 With your request for review, you also alleged that the Administrative Law Judge [quote the specific allegation].
 Under the rules explained above, we considered your allegations solely as they relate to your case for abuse of discretion.
-After reviewing the entire record, [including the hearing recording,] we have determined that the Administrative Law Judge did not abuse his or her discretion in your case.
+After reviewing the entire record, [including the hearing recording,] we have determined that the Administrative Law Judge did not abuse their discretion in your case.
 We found, however, another reason to review your case.

 NOTE: